 The Adler Planetarium in Chicago gifted Ryan Gosling certificates for two stars named after his daughters in the constellations of their birth signs, as a thank you for his work on the film.

-James R. Hansen, biographer of Neil Armstrong, co-produces the film.
+James R. Hansen, biographer of Neil Armstrong, co-produced the film.
 It is thanks to him that the project was able to succeed.
-Indeed, the astronaut had full confidence in the one who became his friend over the years.
+Indeed, the astronaut had full confidence in the writer, who became his friend over the years.
 "For Neil, as long as you followed Jim's path, there was no problem in making this movie," said producer Wyck Godfrey, who had the chance to meet Armstrong before his death on August 25, 2012.
 After his death, it was essential to have the support of his family.
-His sons met the screenwriter Josh Singer and the director Damien Chazelle and were convinced by their concern for accuracy and authenticity.
+His sons met screenwriter Josh Singer and director Damien Chazelle and were convinced by their concern for accuracy and authenticity.

-James R. Hansen, the author of First Man: The Life of Neil A. Armstrong (Simon and Schuster, 2005, 2012), is a two-time nominee for the Pulitzer Prize in History.
+James R. Hansen, the author of First Man: The Life of Neil Armstrong (Simon and Schuster, 2005, 2012), is a two-time nominee for the Pulitzer Prize in History.
 His 1995 book Spaceflight Revolution: NASA Langley Research Center from Sputnik to Apollo was nominated for the Pulitzer by the National Aeronautics and Space Administration, the only time NASA ever nominated a book for the prize.

 The opening scene shows Armstrong's infamous mishap when flying the X-15 supersonic vehicle, but merges this with a later incident involving Chuck Yeager for economy.
 Armstrong was flying in a T-33 with Yeager, testing X-15 landing sites when the T-33 became stuck on one lake bed, stranding Armstrong and Yeager in the desert.
 These early incidents in Armstrong's career became part of the test pilot lore, although Yeager supposedly found the T-33 fiasco hilarious and enjoyed ribbing the younger pilot about it.